Jugal bone: Taxonomic distribution

+The jugal is present in placoderms as the suborbital plate.
+Chondrichthyans have lost all dermal bone, including the jugal.
+In actinopterygians, there is a series of infraorbital bones below the eye, of which the third infraorbital may be the jugal.
+In mammals, the jugal is often called the zygomatic.

 Anatomy

 The jugal bone is located on either side of the skull in the circumorbital region.
 It is the origin of several masticatory muscles in the skull.
 The jugal and lacrimal bones are the only two remaining from the ancestral circumorbital series: the prefrontal, postfrontal, postorbital, jugal, and lacrimal bones.

-During development, the jugal bone originates from dermal bone.

 In dinosaurs

 This bone is considered key in the determination of general traits in cases in which the entire skull has not been found intact (for instance, as with dinosaurs in paleontology).
 In some dinosaur genera the jugal also forms part of the lower margin of either the antorbital fenestra or the infratemporal fenestra, or both.
 Most commonly, this bone articulates with the quadratojugal, the postorbital, the lacrimal, and the maxilla.
 In horned dinosaurs, like Pentaceratops, the jugal bone is thick and comes to a point, which has led paleontologists to refer to it as the "jugal horn".